jensdietrich/build-time-dependencies/README.md

 2.  `mvn install:install-file -Dfile=target/bar-1.0.0.jar -DpomFile=pom.xml -DlocalRepositoryPath=../local-mvn-repo-1`
 3. `mvn install:install-file -Dfile=target/bar-1.0.0.jar -DpomFile=pom.xml -DlocalRepositoryPath=../local-mvn-repo-2`

-Note: also deploy this component in `local-mvn-repo-2` as we simulate a timeline of a single repo, and once deployed a component cannot be removed from the repository.
+Note: we also must deploy this component in `local-mvn-repo-2` as we simulate a timeline of a single repo, and once deployed a component cannot be removed from the repository.

 ## build and install bar1.1